Cornelius Coe

-Cornelius Coe (born September 17, 1975) is an American former professional football defensive specialist who played four seasons in the Arena Football League (AFL) with the Indiana Firebirds and Los Angeles Avengers.
+Cornelius Coe (born September 17, 1975) is an American former professional football defensive specialist who played four seasons in the Arena Football League (AFL) with the Indiana Firebirds, Las Vegas Gladiators, and Los Angeles Avengers.
 He played college football at Northern Michigan University.
-He was also a member of the Quad City Steamwheelers and Peoria Pirates.
+He was also a member of the Peoria Pirates of the Indoor Football League (IFL) and the Quad City Steamwheelers of the af2.

 Early life

 Coe participated in football and wrestling at William Howard Taft High School in Chicago, Illinois.

 College career

-Coe played college football for the Northern Michigan Wildcats.
+Coe played college football for the Northern Michigan Wildcats, and was a four-year letterman from 1995 to 1998.
 He recorded career totals of 291 tackles and ten interceptions as a four-year letterman for the Northern Michigan Wildcats.
 He was also a two-time ALL-MIFC Defense First Team selection and twice named Northern Michigan’s Outstanding Defensive Back.
 Coe led the Wildcats in tackles his senior year with 102, including 13 for losses.

 Professional career

+Coe played for the Peoria Pirates of the Indoor Football League (IFL) in 1999, earning IFL all-star honors as a special teamer.

 Coe played for the Quad City Steamwheelers of the af2 in 2000.
-He had earlier played for the Peoria Pirates of the Indoor Football League.
 He helped the 19–0 Steamwheelers win ArenaCup I. Coe was named af2 Defensive Player of the Year after leading the league with 169 tackles and also leading with six fumble recoveries.
 He was tied for third in the af2 with nine interceptions and second with three forced fumbles.

-He signed with the AFL's Indiana Firebirds on January 22, 2001.
-Coe played for the Firebirds from 2001 to 2002, earning Second Team All-Arena and All-Rookie Team honors in 2001.
-He was signed by the Los Angeles Avengers of the AFL on March 15, 2003.
-He was placed on the left the squad list on February 20, 2004.
-Coe was released by the Avengers on November 24, 2004.
+Coe signed with the Indiana Firebirds of the Arena Football League (AFL) on January 22, 2001.
+He played in all 14 games for the Firebirds in 2001, earning second-team All-Arena and AFL All-Rookie Team honors.
+He only played in five games (all starts) in 2002, spending the rest of the year on injured reserve.